Ry4nnnn/42_minishell/README.md

 </h1>

 ## 🗣️ About
-42 project, recoding our own little bash.
+42_minishell, This project is about creating a simple shell terminal.
 A program capable of parsing a prompt and launching executables with arguments, along with a few built-in functions.

 ## 📋 Final grade : 125/125